selwynpolit/d9book/book/nodes_n_fields.md

 Here is a complete function from the controller `GeneralController.php`.
-There are a wide variety of calls to `smartMultiValueFieldSetter()` showing it's use with multi-value text and entity-reference fields (including a taxonomy field):
+There are a wide variety of calls to `smartMultiValueFieldSetter()` showing it's use with multivalue text and entity-reference fields (including a taxonomy field):